asreview/asreview-insights/README.md

 offers a straightforward command line interface to plot a "recall curve".
 The recall curve is the recall at any moment in the active learning process.

-To plot the recall curve, you need a ASReview file (extension `.asreview`).To plot the recall, use this syntax (Replace `YOUR_ASREVIEW_FILE.asreview` by your ASReview file name.):
+To plot the recall curve, you need a ASReview file (extension `.asreview`).
+To plot the recall, use this syntax (Replace `YOUR_ASREVIEW_FILE.asreview` by your ASReview file name.):